kikoso/AppRate-for-Android/README.md

      compile 'com.github.kikoso:AppRate-Android:1.0-RELEASE'

-Once you have clone the project, you will need to add it as a library project to your Android application.
+After adding it, you will need to add it as a library project to your Android application.
 Once this has been done, use it as follows:

      super.onCreate(savedInstanceState);
         new AppRater(this)